caiohenrique-developer/moveit-web/README.md

 ## [🔝](#top) Prerequisites ⚠️

+In order to use and test this project locally, you should've already setup the development environment. <br>
+_Or go to [**moveit-web-phi.vercel.app**](http://moveit-web-phi.vercel.app/) to see the project in a production environment._

 ## [🔝](#top) How To Use ❔

 To clone and run this application locally, you'll need [Git](https://git-scm.com), [Node.js v10.16][nodejs] or higher + [Yarn v1.13][yarn] or higher installed on your computer.